The Design Center at Thomas Jefferson University

 Goldie Paley House

 The setting for the Design Center is the former residence of philanthropist Goldie Paley (1882-1977).
 Designed by Philadelphia architect Early Bolton, Jr., the house was built in 1955 and is a wonderful example of a mid-20th-century “Hollywood ranch” style home.
+The house was originally built for Ike and Rita Levy, the in-laws of Goldie’s daughter Blanche Paley Levy.
+Goldie acquired the house in 1965, and after her death in 1977, Blanche donated the house to the Philadelphia College of Textiles (now Thomas Jefferson University).
 Perched at the edge of our East Falls campus, the main living area, now converted into gallery space, features floor-to-ceiling windows looking onto the woods of the Wissahickon Valley.

 Goldie Drell Paley was born in 1882 in Russia and came to the United States as a child.
 In 1898 she married Samuel Paley, also an immigrant (from Ukraine).
 A few years prior to their marriage, Samuel had founded the Congress Cigar Company, which included the La Palina brand.
 Samuel named the “La Palina Goldie” cigar after his wife and her image still graces its labeling (image: Cigar Aficionado).
 Samuel was very successful, and he and his son William S. Paley invested in a small network of radio stations in 1927.
 William went on to build that network, the Columbia Broadcasting System (CBS), into one of the largest broadcasting networks in the world.
 He served as the chief executive of CBS until 1983, when he was 82.